javers/javers.github.io/documentation/features-overview/index.md

 (called [`JaversRepository`]({{ site.javadoc_url }}index.html?org/javers/repository/api/JaversRepository.html)).
 Then you can browse detailed change history of given object in two forms - diffs and snapshots.

-Data auditing framework is built on the top of **object diff** engine, which could be use as standalone object diff tool for ad-hoc comparing of two objects graphs.
+Data auditing framework is built on the top of the **object diff** engine, which could be use as standalone object diff tool for ad-hoc comparing of two objects graphs.

 All JaVers functions are exposed via single Facade, the